fenago/tableau-intermediate/lab-guides/md/Lab_7.md

-The names of the phases in storytelling we use throughout this chapter are just one of the many ways to conceive the storytelling process.
+The names of the phases in storytelling we use throughout this lab are just one of the many ways to conceive the storytelling process.
 In other sources, you might encounter phases that are a bit different or have different names for similar phases.
 However, the basic structure of